Umami Pot

 Step 5

-Discard the water in which the rice was soaked from the pot.
-Combine the drained rice with sake and the water that has been boiled with green peas (the amount specified in the recipe) in the pot.
+Drain the soaking water from the pot with the rice.
+Combine the drained rice with sake and the water used to simmer the peas (the amount specified in the recipe) in the pot.

 Step 6

 Cover the pot and bring it to a boil.
-Once boiling, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).
+Once boiling, reduce the heat to low and cook for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).

 Step 7